umairjavaid/multiagenticsystem/docs/LOGGING.md

 To add custom logging to your components:

-1. Import the logger: `from multiagenticsystem.utils.logger import get_logger`
+1. Import the logger: `from multiagenticswarm.utils.logger import get_logger`
 2. Create a logger instance: `logger = get_logger("my_component")`
 3. Use appropriate log methods for your events
 4. Follow the existing patterns for consistency